wwpk246/ICT690libSys/Cataloging_Module.md

 cataloging site
 author, book title, publisher, copyright
-- if refresh is hit or forn submission duplicates then an identical entry is made to the data
+- if refresh is hit or forn submission duplicates then an identical entry is made to the data still trying to figure out where this entry got stored so I can delete the duplicate